Lily Kronberger: Early life

-Kronberger was born in Budapest in 1890 as the youngest child and only daughter of Miksa Kronberger (1857-1902), a lumber merchant, and Janka Kreisler (1867-1927).
+Kronberger was born in Budapest in 1890, the youngest child and only daughter of Miksa Kronberger (1857-1902), a lumber merchant, and Janka Kreisler (1867-1927).

 Career

 Kronberger won a World bronze medal in 1906, at the first official World Championships to include a ladies' event.

-She won bronze again in 1907, and four gold medals from 1908 to 1911."
+She won bronze again in 1907 and four gold medals from 1908 to 1911."
 She was the first athlete to win a world championship gold for Hungary.

-At the 1911 championship in Vienna, she caused a stir by bringing a military band along to play during her free skating program, which included a "clear interpretation" of the music she used, even though the use of music during international figure skatine competitions was rare at the time.
+At the 1911 championship in Vienna, she caused a stir by bringing a military band along to play during her free skating program, which included a "clear interpretation" of the music she used, even though the use of music during international figure skating competitions was rare at the time.
+Kronberger worked with Zoltán Kodály to develop a method of notation for placing skating steps with music and anticipated that music would someday be written for skating as it was for ballets.
+Ann and Gregory Kelley, writing for Skating magazine, credited her with "an integral role in fusing music to skating".

 Later in 1911, she married Imre Szent-Györgyi and retired from competition, handing the baton over to Opika Méray Horváth.
+She and her husband worked to develop skating in Hungary, although there was often a lack of ice.

 She died in Budapest in 1974, at the age of 83.